 Northeast Farm Families

-In 2003, Agri-Mark, the leading dairy farmer cooperative in the Northeast acquired the McCadam Cheese company The Agri-Mark family also owns the award-winning Cabot Creamery and the Agri-Mark dairy and whey protein brands.
-Together, McCadam and Cabot represent 1,100 farm-families in America’s Northeast.
+In 2003, Agri-Mark, the leading dairy farmer cooperative in the Northeast merged with the McCadam Cheese company The Agri-Mark family also owns the award-winning Cabot Creamery and the Agri-Mark dairy and whey protein brands.
+Together, McCadam and Cabot represent 800 farm-families in America’s Northeast.

 Today, over a century since William McCadam founded the cheese company, McCadam has the capability to manufacture 20 different cheeses.
 Whether it is Muenster or Adirondack Wicked Sharp, McCadam continues to offer New York’s finest cheeses.
 There are 126 full-time employees making 150,000 lbs. of cheese a day.
 Milk from the farmers who own McCadam comes from families nurturing as many as 2,000 cows to Amish families with as few as 20 cows.